 Legislation grants a subjective right for validation of non-formal and informal learning in the different fields of formal education.
 In general, in upper secondary education, in higher education and in vocational education and training; validation procedures are constantly being developed and they are becoming more widespread and popular.

-The Universities Act (558/2009 §44)(EN) (Yliopistolaki) states that: “The student may, as determined by the university, have knowledge and skills attested in some other manner counted towards the degree or substitute studies in the degree syllabus with knowledge and skills attested in some other manner.”
+The Universities Act (558/2009 §44)(EN) (Yliopistolaki) states: “The student may, as determined by the university, have knowledge and skills attested in some other manner counted towards the degree or substitute studies in the degree syllabus with knowledge and skills attested in some other manner.”

 Validation and the third sector

 In Finland, only formal education providers can give a formal certificate or diploma a qualification through validation in the Finnish system.
-The third sector (for example adult education centres) organisations provide their own certificates.
-One good example from this is Open Badges.
+The third sector organisations (for example adult education centres) provide their own certificates.
+One good example is Open Badges.
 These badges are designed to recognise and acknowledge the valuable informal learning.

 Read more about validation of non-formal and informal learning in Finland from Cedefop’s report.
 The report can be founded from here.